‘This Is Us’ Star Chrissy Metz Dares To Bare In Swimsuit Photo Shoot

 — Photos Review (@photos_review) March 13, 2017

 Unlike her This Is Us character, who struggles with self-esteem issues stemming from weight problem that has plagued her since childhood, Chrissy Metz told the magazine that she is much more accepting of her full figure than Kate.
-As Us Weekly reports, Metz said that the confidence to grace the magazine in nothing more than a swimsuit comes from a place of self-love.
+As US Weekly reports, Metz said that the confidence to grace the magazine in nothing more than a swimsuit comes from a place of self-love.

 “I used to be Kate, but now I’m so far removed from that.
 When I first heard Harper’s Bazaar wanted me to be sexy, I was like, ‘Who, me?’
 I knew y’all were edgy but this is incredible — it’s validation….
 I can get into this now because I finally have the confidence.”